sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 # Warm reboot support
 Syncd changes are required as mentioned above.
 The PR need to be merged and tested.

-# Port breakout workFlow modifications
+# Port breakout workflow additions
+xcvrd (transceiver daemon) running as part of PMON docker container, detects optical module (transceiver) presence.
+If transceiver is found as QSFP-DD, it initiates and orchestrates entire CMIS FSM until module ready state.
-As part of enabling CMIS FSM with port breakout, found out that port breakout feature is not working and certain issues were found.
+As part of enabling CMIS FSM with port breakout, found out that port breakout feature is not supported for QSFP-DD optical modules.

-Few key things to take into account prior to getting into workFlow A NxS breakout cable inserted implies following
+**Few key things to take into account prior to getting into workFlow**

+A NxS breakout cable inserted implies following
 - A physical port is broken down into N sub-ports (logical ports)
   - sub-ports are numbered as 8/N i.e.